hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    If millimeters are expected to import, set the scene unit length settings to *Millimeters*.
    The meshes can also be converted to imperial unit measures if this is enabled in the scene units.

+Pivot Origin
+   Moves all geometry to the pivot origin.
+Enable this option for transformed pivot centers to move the geometry back to its origin.

 Apply Transform
    Applies object transformations after importing.
-If unchecked, all objects will stay at its origins.
+If unchecked, all transformations will be cleared and the objects will stay at its origins.

 World Space
    Use world matrix instead of local matrix to transform the objects.